-2019 was quite a year for the chef.
+2019 was quite a year for Mauro Colagreco.
 After ten years climbing the World’s Best Restaurants list, Mirazur was ranked number one, and awarded three Michelin stars to boot.
-Here, Colagreco tells us about his rise to stardom, how he defied expectation by opening a new restaurant in the midst of the global pandemic, and what the future holds for how we eat.
+Here, he tells our editor, Laith Al-Kaisy, about his rise to stardom, how he defied expectation by opening a new restaurant in the midst of the global pandemic, and what the future holds for how we eat.

 We always like to start these interviews by asking how it all started.
 You were born in Argentina.
 Here in the UK, we’re not that familiar with Argentinian cuisine.
 What does it mean to you, and how does it influence your food today?

 Octavio Paz, the great Mexican writer, said “Mexicans are descended from the Aztecs, Peruvians from the Incas, and Argentines from the boats”.
 This is a good summary of the Rioplatense culture, my native region in Argentina – a culture and a cuisine very much influenced by migratory flows, Italian and European cuisine.
 On the other hand, if you go to the north of Argentina – and my father loved this region, where we visited quite often as a family during my childhood – the culture changes a lot and you find other preparations and other products more linked to the crossbreeding with the native peoples of the territory.

 My professional training in Buenos Aires was purely inspired by European gastronomy, especially French cuisine, which is considered the Mecca of gastronomy.